cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 1. Open `Content Preview` for your environment
 2. Select the content you want
-3. Use the full Netlify URL for the preview URLs:
+3. Use the full Netlify URL for the preview URLs
     * e.g. `https://develop--projectname.netlify.com/blog/{entry.fields.slug}`

     ![Content Preview URLs](./_images/content-preview-urls.png)